 - Publishers: Using dynamic content metering to engage readership, generate more email newsletter sign-ups, and drive subscriptions (and subscription revenue)

-Best practice #3: Ensure easy first-party data activation.
+Best practice #3: Ensure easy cross-channel activation.

 For example, if you want to deliver highly targeted messaging to prospect for whom you have a wealth of first-party data, including their behavioral profile properties, you can serve on-site messages or calls to action at the ideal times, like when they’re likely to exit your site or land on a product page they’ve previously visited.